inin-zou/OpenDAW_MCP/packages/app/studio/public/manuals/cloud-backup.md

 ---

+## How to run a backup

+Every time you click openDAW menu > Cloud Backup > `Select service`, openDAW synchronizes all projects and samples with your connected cloud service, uploading new and changed files and removing those that were deleted locally.

 ## How it works

-openDAW backs up your projects and samples to your connected cloud service.
-The first backup copies all projects and samples stored locally into a hidden app folder in your cloud.
-Each backup after that adds new projects and samples, updates changed ones, and deletes those removed locally so your local assets and your cloud backup stay aligned.

-**openDAW does not auto-update.
-You need to run a backup whenever you think it is necessary.**
+During backup, openDAW uploads new and modified files and updates its index.json catalog for each domain (projects and samples).
+If a backup is aborted, some files may remain in the cloud without being referenced in the catalog.
+It is also not recommended to modify or move the files directly in the cloud, as remote changes can confuse the backup system and cause it to stop working as expected.

 ---